Tracking Google Images traffic with analytics just got easier

 - Tag – The tags are where you use single descriptive words to describe things that are happening in the image.
 For example, the mustang photo should have ‘red’, ‘mustang’, and ‘car’ in the tags.

-- Caption – The caption is also known as the alt description and is needed for those times when the image in unable to load.
-Google uses this for their search index description.
+- Caption – The caption is also known as the alt description and is needed for those times when the image is unable to load.
+Google uses this for its search index description.
 As there are more characters allowed in this field you have the opportunity for a very descriptive sentence.

 - Condense – Images should be condensed for optimal load speeds so that they work well on mobile or desktop platforms.

 - Align – Last but not least, images should be aligned properly on each page with the rest of the elements such as content, so they not only look good but add to the entire presentation.

 The bottom line is that this is not a huge, game-changing development from Google.
 However, that is not to say this change is not valuable.
 Tracking Google Images traffic with analytics is going to be helpful so that you can understand exactly how many leads you are getting from this location which might lead you to approach image use differently in the future.

 Be sure to check back every week for great new Lounge Lizard blog articles.

 - Social Media Community Management – Grow your Pages Organically!

 - How to Run a Text Message Marketing Campaign